Kpodov/SwiftyBones/README.md

 The Source directory contains the Swift source files that make up the SwiftyBones library.
 Currently there are three files which are:
 -  SwiftyBonesCommon.swift:  This file contains common code which is required for interacting with both analog and digital GPIOs.
 -  SwiftyBonesDigitalGPIO.swift:  This file contains the necessary types for interacting with the digital GPIO pins on the Beaglebone Black.
--  SwiftyBonesAnalog.swift:  This file contains the necessary types for interacting with the Analog In pins on the Beaglebone Black.
+-  SwiftyBonesAnalog.swift:  This file contains the necessary types for interacting with the Analog IN pins on the Beaglebone Black.

 To use SwiftyBones in your project you will need to include the SwiftyBonesCommon.swift file in the project.
 You will also need to include the file that corresponds to the pins you need.
-If your project uses digital GPIO then you will also need to include the SwiftyBonesDigitalGPIO.swift file.
-If your project uses analog in (AIN) then you will need to include the SwiftyBonesAnalog.swift file.
+If your project uses digital GPIO then you will need to also include the SwiftyBonesDigitalGPIO.swift file.
+If your project uses analog in (AIN) then you will need to also include the SwiftyBonesAnalog.swift file.
 If your project uses both digital GPIO and analog in, you will want to include both of the files.

 ##swiftybuild Directory